-EngineFractureinit(psi, model, Initialize self.
-DMRG_params) EngineFracture.diag(theta_guess) Diagonalize the effective Hamiltonian represented by self.
-EngineFracture.environment_sweeps(N_sweeps ee Pse) form N_sweeps sweeps without optimization to up- date the environment.
-EngineFracture.get_sweep_schedule() Define the schedule of the sweep.
-EngineFracture.init_env([model]) (Re-)initialize the environment.
-EngineFracture.make_eff_H() Create new instance of self.EffectiveH at self.i0 and set it to self.eff_H.
-EngineFracture.mixed_svd(theta) Get (truncated) $B$ from the new theta (as returned by diag).
-EngineFracture.mixer_activate() Set self.mixer to the class specified by options['mixer'] .
-EngineFracture.mixer_cleanup() Cleanup the effects of a mixer.
-EngineFracture.plot_sweep_stats([axes, Plot sweep_stats to display the convergence with ]) the sweeps.
-EngineFracture.plot_update_stats(axes[, Plot update_stats to display the convergence dur- ]) ing the sweeps.
-EngineFracture.post_update_local(update date) form post-update actions.
-EngineFracture.prepare_svd(theta) Transform theta into matrix for svd.
-EngineFracture.prepare_update() Prepare self for calling update_local() on sites (i0, i0+1). continues on next name
+Initialize self.

+initialize sen.

+Diagonalize the effective Hamiltonian represented by

+self.

+ee Ps )rform N_sweeps sweeps without optimization to update the environment.

+Define the schedule of the sweep.

+(Re-)initialize the environment.

+Create new instance of self.EffectiveH at self.i0 and set

+it to self.eff_H.

+Get (truncated) $B$ from the new theta (as returned by

+diag).

+Set self.mixer to the class specified by options['mixer'].

+Cleanup the effects of a mixer.

+Plot sweep_stats to display the convergence with

+the sweeps.

+Plot update_stats to display the convergence during the sweeps.

+data) form post-update actions.

+Transform theta into matrix for svd.

+Prepare self to represent the effective Hamiltonian on

+sites (i0, i0+1).

+continues on next page